-The structured language (we call it Task Formalism or TF) is the means through which a domain writer or domain expert can supply the domain specific information to the O-Plan2 system, which itself is a domain independent planner.
-O-Plan2 embodies many search space pruning mechanisms using this domain information (strong methods) and will fall back on other weak (search) methods, if these fail.
+The structured language (we call it Task Formalism or TF) is the means through which a domain writer or domain expert can supply the domain specific information to the O-Plan system, which itself is a domain independent planner.
+O-Plan embodies many search space pruning mechanisms using this domain information (strong methods) and will fall back on other weak (search) methods, if these fail.
 The Task Formalism is the mechanism that enables the user of the system to supply domain dependent knowledge to assist the system in its search.

-7.2 Plan State
+5.2 Plan State

-In contrast to the infrequently changing domain information outlined above, the plan state (on the left of Figure 2) is the dynamic data structure used during planning and houses the emerging plan.
+In contrast to the infrequently changing domain information outlined above, the plan state (on the left of Figure ??) is the dynamic data structure used during planning and houses the emerging plan.
 There are many components to this structure, the principal ones being:

 - the plan network itself.
-O-Plan2 has retained a partially ordered network of activities as the basis of its plan representation, as originally suggested in the NOAH planner.
-In O-Plan2 the plan information is concentrated in the "Associated Data Structure" (ADS).
-The ADS is a list of node and link structures noting temporal and resource information, plan information and a plan history. - the plan causal structure (sometimes called the teleology) of the plan.
-Borrowing from Nonlin and O-Plan1, the system keeps explicit information to "explain" why the plan is built the way it is.
-This rationale is called the Goal Structure (GOST) and, along with the Table of Multiple Effects (TOME), provides efficient support to the condition achievement support module (Question Answerer or QA) used in O-Plan2 (c.f.
+O-Plan has retained a partially ordered network of activities as the basis of its plan representation, as originally suggested in the NOAH planner.
+In O-Plan the plan information is concentrated in the "Associated Data Structure" (ADS).
+The ADS is a list of node and link structures noting temporal and resource information, plan information and a plan history. - the plan causal structure (sometimes called the teleology of the plan).
+Borrowing from Nonlin and earlier work on O-Plan, the system keeps explicit information to "explain" why the plan is built the way it is.
+This rationale is called the Goal Structure (GOST) and, along with the Table of Multiple Effects (TOME), provides efficient support to the condition achievement support module (Question Answerer or QA) used in O-Plan (c.f.
 Chapman's Modal Truth Criteria [8]). - the agenda list(s).
-O-Plan2 starts with a complete plan, but one which is "flawed", hence preventing the plan from being capable of execution.
+O-Plan starts with a complete plan, but one which is "flawed", hence preventing the plan from being capable of execution.
 The nature of the flaws present will be varied, from actions which are at a higher level than that which the agent can operate, to notes of linkages necessary in the plan to resolve conflict.
 "Flaws" may also represent potentially beneficial, but as yet unprocessed, information.
 The agenda lists are the repository for this information which must be processed in order to attain an executable plan.
-The original O-Plan1 used 3 agenda lists.
-In O-Plan2, effort has been made to improve the structure of agenda information and the triggering mechanisms.
-Only one main agenda is kept in a plan state although alternative plan states still require a separate agenda as in O-Plan1.
+The original O-Plan system used 3 agenda lists.
+In later versions of O-Plan, effort has been made to improve the structure of agenda information and the triggering mechanisms.
+Only one main agenda is kept in a plan state although alternative plan states still require a separate agenda as in the first version of O-Plan.